Derpythederp/3.007-DTI-Cube/README.md

 ![fidget cube](assets/cube.jpg)

-Tis but a staircade, building bonds one step at a time.
+Tis but a staircade, encounters one step at a time.

 ![Staircade animation](assets/staircade.gif)